kelemen/JTrim/readme.md

 be blocked for some reason which is the case with the *AWT event dispatch thread*.

-There are future plans to add additional implementations ease the writing of asynchronous (cancelable) stream reading.

-All the public api is documented in JTrim Async.
-It still lacks unit tests however.
+All the public api is documented in JTrim Async and it has lots of tests.

 JTrim GUI
 =========

 - Dependency: JTrim Core, JTrim Async
-- State of progress: 0.6 (pre-alpha)
+- State of progress: 1.3.2-alpha
-- Javadoc state: lacking
+- Javadoc state: all the public api should be documented
+- Test state: low coverage

 Description
 -----------
-The JTrim Async module aims to ease the writing of complex GUIs.
+The JTrim GUI module aims to ease the writing of complex GUIs.
 It intends to help with automatically setting the enabled state of `Swing` components, managing asynchronous tasks and components whose painting takes too much time to be done on the *AWT event dispatch thread*.

-Classes and interfaces in this library are likely to be refactored without maintaining backward compatibility.
-Also implementations are likely to be rewritten and new ones will be introduced.
+`Swing` components in this library are likely to be adjusted without maintaining backward compatibility.

-This module has little to non documentation and also lacks unit tests.
+All the public api is documented in JTrim GUI is documented but the test coverage is low.